C-Vane/pack_project/README.md

 ### Conclusion

-This web app aims to provide users with a seamless experience for managing their account information and profile image.
-By leveraging the power of Next.js, TypeScript, and other tools, we can ensure a robust and efficient solution.
+This web app aims to provide users with a seamless experience for managing their account information and profile images.
+By leveraging the power of Next.js, TypeScript, and other tools.